Iain Sinclair

 Iain Sinclair FRSL (born 11 June 1943) is a writer and filmmaker.
-Much of his work is rooted in London, recently within the influences of psychogeography.
+Much of his work is rooted in London, and influenced by psychogeography.

-Biography

-Education
+Early life and education

-Sinclair was born in Cardiff in 1943.
+Sinclair was born in Cardiff, Wales, on 11 June 1943.

 From 1956 to 1961, he was educated at Cheltenham College, a boarding school for boys, followed by Trinity College, Dublin (where he edited Icarus).
-He attended the Courtauld Institute of Art (University of London), and the London School of Film Technique (now the London Film School).
+He attended the Courtauld Institute of Art and the London School of Film Technique (now the London Film School).

+Career

 Development as author

 Sinclair's early work was mostly poetry, much of it published by his own small press, Albion Village Press.
-He was (and remains) connected with the British avant garde poetry scene of the 1960s and 1970s – authors such as Edward Dorn, J. H. Prynne, Douglas Oliver, Peter Ackroyd and Brian Catling are often quoted in his work and even turn up in fictionalized form as characters.
+He was (and remains) connected with the British avant garde poetry scene of the 1960s and 1970s – authors such as Edward Dorn, J. H. Prynne, Douglas Oliver, Peter Ackroyd and Brian Catling are often quoted in his work and even turn up in fictionalised form as characters.
 Later, taking over from John Muckle, Sinclair edited the Paladin Poetry Series and, in 1996, the Picador anthology Conductors of Chaos.

-His early books Lud Heat (1975) and Suicide Bridge (1979) were a mixture of essay, fiction and poetry; they were followed by White Chappell, Scarlet Tracings (1987), a novel juxtaposing the tale of a disreputable band of bookdealers on the hunt for a priceless copy of Arthur Conan Doyle's A Study in Scarlet and the Jack the Ripper murders (here attributed to the physician William Gull).
+His early books Lud Heat (1975) and Suicide Bridge (1979) were a mixture of essay, fiction, prose-poetry and poetry; they were followed by White Chappell, Scarlet Tracings (1987), a novel juxtaposing the tale of a disreputable band of bookdealers on the hunt for a priceless copy of Arthur Conan Doyle's A Study in Scarlet and the Jack the Ripper murders (here attributed to the physician William Gull).

 Sinclair was for some time perhaps best known for the novel Downriver (1991), which won the James Tait Black Memorial Prize and the 1992 Encore Award.
 It envisages the UK under the rule of 'the Widow', a grotesque version of Margaret Thatcher as viewed by her harshest critics, who supposedly establishes a one-party state in a fifth term.
 Radon Daughters, a novel influenced by the work of William Hope Hodgson, formed the third part of a trilogy with White Chappell, Scarlet Tracings and Downriver.

 The volume of essays Lights Out for the Territory gained Sinclair a wider readership by treating the material of his novels in non-fiction form.
 His essay Sorry Meniscus (1999) ridiculed the Millennium Dome.
 In 1997, he collaborated with Chris Petit, sculptor Steve Dilworth, and others to make The Falconer, a 56-minute semi-fictional "documentary" film set in London and the Outer Hebrides, about the British underground filmmaker Peter Whitehead.
 It also features Stewart Home, Kathy Acker and Howard Marks.

-Sinclair was elected a Fellow of the Royal Society of Literature in 2009.
-In October 2018, the University of Surrey reported that Sinclair had been appointed "distinguished writer in residence" with their School of Literature and Languages.
-In 2013 he became a visiting professor at the University for the Creative Arts.
-In an interview with This Week in Science, William Gibson said that Sinclair was his favourite author.